Principles We Swear By

 We believe in the value of small steps

 Working within the world of policy often necessitates incrementalism.
 We are looking for sustainable solutions and systemic change, not quick fixes.
-However, to get this, we must work slowly and meticulously to implement policy after policy to rebuild broken or buttressing existing systems piece by piece.
+However, to get to this, we must work slowly and meticulously to further policy after policy to rebuild broken or buttressing existing systems piece by piece.
 Ultimately, these add up to profound advancements.
 While this means that there are few overnight fixes, this also means that our changes are both secure and lasting.

 “Make incremental progress, changes comes not by the yard, but by the inch.” – Rick Pitino